umputun/spot/README.md

+# SimploTask

-# SimploTask - a tool for the effortless deployment and configuration
+A tool for the effortless deployment and configuration